DanWahlin/Docker-for-Web-Developers/Module8-Moving_To_Kubernetes/readme.md

 ## This module has been deprecated

-Docker Cloud services were discontinued by Docker on May 21, 2018

-You can get to the project used here though:
+You can get the project used for this module of the course here:

 Code with Dan Docker Services: https://github.com/DanWahlin/CodeWithDanDockerServices